Majete Wildlife Reserve: History

 Majete has served as a nature reserve since 1955, but reportedly "was a wildlife sanctuary in name only" by 2002.
 During the late 1970s and 1980s, charcoal burning, logging, and poaching decimated the area's wildlife, leaving few game other than antelope.
-The park's last elephant was killed in 1992.
 African Parks entered into a 25-year public–private partnership with the Malawi Department of National Parks and Wildlife (DNPW) in March 2003.

 By 2013, the park's 142 km perimeter was fenced, 24-hour patrolling was established, infrastructure were improved, and community programs were created to support local residents.
 Additionally, 300 km of dirt roads were added, and the reserve established a lodge called Thawale, an education and visitor centre, and a campsite operated by locals.
-Majete's 12 rangers have increased to 140 full-time employees, and, as of 2016, no elephants or rhinos had been poached in the park since these improvements were made in 2003.
+Majete's 12 rangers have increased to 140 full-time employees, and, as of 2022, no elephants or rhinos had been poached in the park since these improvements were made in 2003.

 Flora and fauna

 The nature reserve features savanna and woodland ecosystems, including riparian forest.
 Plants in Majete include Acacia, Brachystegia, Sterculia, and tall grasses.

-The park has more than 12,200 animals, as of late 2016.
+The park has more than 12,000 animals, as of 2022.
 Majete became Malawi's first big five game reserve (referring to African buffalo, African elephants, African leopards, lions, and rhinoceros) when the nonprofit conservation organization African Parks reintroduced lions in August 2012.
 Other mammals in the park include common eland, duiker, hippopotamus, impala, monkeys, nyala, reedbuck, sable and other antelopes, warthogs, waterbuck, and zebras.
 Reptiles include crocodiles and tortoises.
 Birds include the African finfoot, Böhm's bee-eater, Egyptian goose, and racket-tailed roller, as well as others in the order Anseriformes.
 Recorded arachnid species include the golden silk orb-weaver.